On Asymptotic Linear Convergence of Projected Gradient Descent for Constrained Least Squares: Introduction

-One key element in the asymptotic convergence analysis of Riemannian steepest descent is Kantorovich inequality \cite{strang1960kantorovich}.
-However, this technique depends on the optimal choice of step size in the exact line search scheme and is not straightforwardly generalized to other variants of gradient projection.
-In particular, to the best of our knowledge, there has been no direct extension of the analysis for Riemannian steepest descent method \cite{luenberger1972gradient,lichnewsky1979minimisation,gabay1982minimizing} to plain PGD with a fixed step size.
-In this manuscript, we employ a different technique to analyze the asymptotic convergence of PGD with a fixed step size.
-Our technique relies on two key factors: (i) the approximation of the projection operator near the solution and (ii) the convergence of the asymptotically-linear quadratic difference equation on the error through iterations.
-This enables us to develop a unified framework for local convergence analysis of PGD for solving (\ref{prob:f}), generalizing our previous work in \cite{chunikhina2014performance,vu2019accelerating,vu2019local,vu2019convergence,vu2021exact}.
-The proposed framework is the first to offer sufficient conditions for local linear convergence, a closed-form expression of the exact asymptotic rate of convergence, and the bound on the number of iterations needed to reach a certain level of accuracy.
-As a demonstration, we present the application of our framework to four well-known problems in machine learning and signal processing, namely, linearly constrained least squares, sparse recovery, least squares with spherical constraint, and matrix completion.
+\textbf{Our Contribution.} In this paper, we develop a unified framework for a local convergence analysis of the PGD algorithm.
+We leverage our earlier preliminary work, in which we developed a convergence rate only analysis for the specific problems of low-rank matrix completion \cite{chunikhina2014performance} and minimization of a quadratic with spherical constraints \cite{vu2019convergence}.
+For the former, we developed two acceleration approaches that leverage on the rate analysis \cite{vu2019local,vu2019accelerating}.
+The key approach used in these works is to represent each algorithm as a fixed point iteration and to approximate the fixed point operator as locally linear.
+This idea extends to other algorithms (i.e., non PGD) that can be represented using a fixed point iteration (e.g., see our work on analyzing GD for symmetric matrix completion \cite{vu2021exact}).
+For each problem, problem-specific properties have been utilized to facilitate the analysis.
+Here, our goal is to develop a {\em unified} framework for convergence rate analysis of PGD for constrained least-squares.
+Our framework relies on three key steps: {\em(i)} the introduction of Lipschitz-continuous differentiability to provide tight error bounds on the linear approximation of the projection operator near the solution, {\em(ii)} the establishment of an asymptotically-linear recursion on the error iterations, and {\em(iii)} the derivation of the linear rate and the region of convergence (ROC) of the error sequence by leveraging our work on the convergence of nonlinear difference equations \cite{vu2021closed}.
+Our approach shifts the burden of the analysis to the characterization of the projection operator (for an example of such characterization of the projection onto the rank-$r$ manifold, see \cite{vu2021perturbation}-Theorem~1).
+In the context of PGD for the general constrained least squares, the proposed framework is the first to offer a closed-form expression of the exact asymptotic rate of local linear convergence, the ROC, and a bound on the number of iterations needed to reach a certain level of accuracy.\footnote{We note that the classic work of Polyak \cite{polyak1964some} can be considered as a replacement for our analysis in the third step.
+While such result is more general in the context of nonlinear different equations, we do not find a straightforward extension to obtain the ROC and the guarantees on the number of required iterations in our context of convergence analysis.} To illustrate the utility of the approach, we apply our framework to four well-known problems in machine learning and signal processing, namely, linear equality-constrained least squares, sparse recovery, least squares with spherical constraint, and matrix completion.
 We show that the obtained asymptotic rate of convergence matches existing results in the literature.
 For problems in which the exact convergence rate of PGD has not been studied, we verify the asymptotic rate obtained by our analysis against the rate of convergence obtained in numerical experiments.
-Beyond these examples, our proposed framework can be used as a general recipe to develop quick yet sharp convergence results for PGD in other applications in the field.
+We believe that this framework can be used as a general recipe to develop quick yet sharp local convergence results for PGD in other applications in the field as well as to complement conservative analysis of global convergence.